-Feeling anxious sometimes, it is an inevitable part of being a human in a complicated 21st century world, where the demands made on us are usually much bigger than our capacity to deliver.
+To sometimes feel anxious is an inevitable part of being a human, especially in a complicated 21st century world, where the demands made on us are usually much bigger than our capacity to deliver.

 Quick links to: